MikeData/cmd-v4-hierarchy-parent-injector/README.md

 `populatePrimeNode=`

-Do you want to insert a total for the very first node of the hierarchy if its the only node on its tier.
-Usually False as filtering to select all is arguably self defeating.
-The  default is "False"
+Do you want to insert a total for the very first node of the hierarchy if its the only node on its tier?
+The default is "False".